quicwg/multipath/draft-ietf-quic-multipath.md

 other encryption levels, it MUST return MP_PROTOCOL_VIOLATION as a connection error and close the connection.

-All these multipath-specific frames relate to a Destination Connection ID sequence number.
+All multipath-specific frames relate to a Destination Connection ID sequence number.
 If an endpoint receives a multipath-specific frame with a Destination Connection ID sequence number that it cannot process anymore (e.g., because the Connection ID might have been retired), it